Weevils Wobble But They Don't Go Down: Reviews

 Eric Goldman, writing for IGN, graded the episode a 9.0 out of 10, indicating that it was "amazing".
 His very positive review focused on the ambiguous nature of the main plot and the subplots of Dick and Logan.
 He praised the presence of the majority of the main cast members, also stating that Dick's reaction to dealing with his brother was realistic for him and in character.
 The reviewer called the conclusion to the case-of-the-week a "fun and satisfying one" that highlighted the moral ambiguity of main characters, something "that the show had been lacking for a while."
 He highlighted this ambiguity in both Weevil in Logan, elaborating that Logan attacking Piz showed an interesting side to his personality that had not been present all season.
 The reviewer also lauded the cliffhanger ending, stating, "it was a reminder of how exciting and intense this show can be at its best."
 Television Without Pity did not grant the episode a rating but lauded the characterization of Weevil, stating, "This is the most consistently written character on the show, bar none."

 Kelly West of Cinema Blend focused primarily on the series finale in her review but referred to this episode as containing a solid case-of-the-week.
 "Overall it was a good mystery-of-the-week but seeing as it was the second to last episode, the only thing I cared about was that we finally got more Weevil!"
 Rowan Kaiser of The A.V.
 Club gave the episode a mixed review, stating that the case-of-the-week was an oversimplification of the overall themes of Veronica Mars.
-The reviewer enjoyed the potential for Logan and Dick's character development, although he felt that it was blunted by the knowledge that the series was about to end.
+The reviewer enjoyed the potential for Logan and Dick's character development, although she felt that it was blunted by the knowledge that the series was about to end.
 "As fun as this episode is, the lack of the fourth season stops me from fully enjoying it. […] But the knowledge that this might be the last time we see them puts a damper on things.
 Still, better to go out with good episodes than bad."